Dental Bone Grafts

 Is it Painful?

 Although the thought of having a bone graft sounds painful, it really isn’t.
-Your dentist will administer novocaine to numb the targeted area, and you likely won’t require many — if any — surgical incisions because the procedure mostly involves filling an area with bone tissue.
+Dr. Hedrick will administer novocaine to numb the targeted area, and you likely won’t require many — if any — surgical incisions because the procedure mostly involves filling an area with bone tissue.
+However, if you want to calm dental anxiety, we offer many types of sedation dentistry to make your procedure more comfortable.

-After your bone graft is complete, your dentist will protect the area with a collagen membrane, which acts as a band-aid.
-After 7 to10 days, they’ll remove the sutures but leave the collagen membrane in place to continue to protect the area.
+After your bone graft is complete, Dr. Hedrick will protect the area with a collagen membrane, which acts as a band-aid.
+After 7 to10 days, she will remove the sutures but leave the collagen membrane in place to continue to protect the area.
 The membrane will dissolve on its own in over a month.

-If you’re scheduled to get an implant 3 to 4 months later, your dentist may take a 3D image of your mouth by using a CBCT to ensure the bone has healed properly first.
+If you’re scheduled to get an implant 3 to 4 months later, we may take a 3D image of your mouth by using a CBCT to ensure the bone has healed properly first.

 Summary

 If you’re experiencing any kind of bone loss (missing teeth or advanced periodontitis are just two frequent causes), you’ll need a bone graft to prevent further damage.
-A common procedure with minimal discomfort, bone grafts have high success rates, helping to enhance both the function and aesthetic appearance of your mouth.
-If you think you might need one, don’t hesitate to schedule an appointment with your dentist.
+Luckily this is a common procedure with minimal discomfort.
+If you think you might need one or have any questions, please feel free to call us at 303-772-6333.